EMDR Therapy in San Diego

 Does EMDR only treat PTSD?

-No. While well-known for trauma, EMDR is also effective for anxiety, depression, grief, phobias, and relationship struggles.
+No. While well-known for trauma, EMDR is also effective for anxiety, depression, grief, phobias, and relationship struggles rooted in early experience.

 What if eye movements feel strange?

-The bilateral stimulation (eye movements, tapping, or tones) can feel unusual at first, but most clients get comfortable quickly—especially once they notice emotional shifts.
+The bilateral stimulation, whether eye movements, tapping, or tones, can feel unusual at first.
+Most clients get comfortable quickly, especially once they notice emotional shifts beginning to happen.

 How long will I need EMDR therapy?

 It depends on your goals and history.
-Some clients focus on one memory and feel relief in just a few sessions.
+Some clients focus on one memory or pattern and feel meaningful relief in just a few sessions.
 Others use EMDR as part of deeper, ongoing trauma work.
+We'll talk through this honestly during your free consultation.

 My Approach to EMDR